eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 ### Add an application in Argo CD for each application component

 ---
-:warning: **Warning:** &nbsp; Before continuing to setup ArgoCD, please verify that the CI Pipeline run created the directory for the application on the gitops git repository and the directory container the helm related files including requirements.yaml
+:warning: **Warning:** &nbsp; Before continuing to setup Argo CD, please verify that the CI Pipeline run created the directory for the application on the gitops git repository and the directory container the helm related files including requirements.yaml

 ---